Jeff-Russ/ror-guides/rails-understand.md

 __Default Route__

-The Simple route handles a single, explicitly define string url but often we want to target a number of requests without naming them all individually.
+The Simple route handles a single, explicitly defined string url but often we want to target a number of requests without naming them all individually.

 Such is the case with Default Routes.
 A default route follows the form: